memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified/README.md

 `c0(x) = c2(y) [y := 0] [0 := x] = c2(y) [y := x]`.
 So in short, after equating `c0(x)` and `c2(y)` using the "common node" 0, we obtain the equation `c0(x) = c2(y) [y := x]`.

+It's worth pointing out that we get an extra renaming "[y := x]" out of this process.
+This is important in general, as there could be many slots on the left, and many on the right.
+It's important to know which one corresponds to which.

 So now, we can simplify our slotted e-graph:

 ```